 The color brown too often gets a bad rap by those who label it as lackluster or boring.
 Instead, the focus should be on the rich earthy quality that brown possesses.
 Warmer than black or charcoal gray, deep browns are rich, enveloping, and dramatic.

 Nature puts on quite the vibrant display in the fall season.
-Capture those popular hues experienced in autumn year-round with oranges, yellows, and warm brown tones repeated throughout the home.
+Capture the popular hues of autumn year-round with oranges, yellows, and warm brown tones repeated throughout the home.
 A brown sofa is a practical choice, as is wood furniture.
 Up the energy and create a more inviting space by peppering it with artwork, throw pillows, or decorative accents in shades of rust, mustard, and amber.

 Kelly green and pale blues are cooler colors that contrast nicely with the warmth of brown and energize this family room.
 Choose patterned accent chairs, window panels, and colorful pillows in these hues to rejuvenate a space anchored by a brown sofa.